macie-k/imspeed/README.md

     ```
   <br>

-**Sidenote:** `.exe` file is in fact a wrapped jar, allowing for the icon and to run the program double-clicking
+**Sidenote:** `.exe` file is in fact a wrapped jar, allowing for the icon and to run the program with a double-click.

 <br>